monetha/js-verifiable-data/README.md

 When nodes are up and running, you must deploy  `PassportLogic`, `PassportLogicRegistry` and `PassportFactory` smart contracts.
 You will find latest versions of those contracts in our contracts Github [repository](https://github.com/monetha/reputation-contracts/tree/master/contracts).

-To use SDK with Quorum's public transactions - no special configuration is needed for SDK and it can be used as with Mainnet or Ropsten.
-However, to use Quorum's private transactions, it is needed to sign transactions and retrieve transaction data in a special way.
-Luckily, SDK provides extension points where this custom behaviour can be achieved.
-You can see an example of usage with Quorum in [`integration-tests/test/facts.ts`](integration-tests/test/facts.ts).
+To use SDK with Quorum's public transactions - no special configuration is needed for SDK and it can be used same was as with public Ethereum networks.
+However,  in order to use Quorum's private transactions, signing of transactions is done differently.

+Our SDK provides extension points where Quorum's custom behavior can be achieved.
+An example of SDK usage with Quotum can be seen in [`integration-tests/test/facts.ts`](integration-tests/test/facts.ts).

 If you run integration tests using using `npm run test:quorum-private`, then there are special options passed to `FactWriter`, `FactReader` and other constructors:

 ```js
 import { ext } from 'TODO:NAME';